Preparing for war, social unrest or a new pandemic? Chinese companies are raising militias like it’s the 1970s | KRDO

 But in December, Yili Group, the world’s fifth largest dairy producer, became the first major privately-controlled Chinese company in recent history to set up a People’s Armed Forces Department unit.

-Yili is not majority controlled by the state, but the local government in Hohhot, the city where it is based, has a 8.5% stake, according its most recent exchange filings.
+Yili is not majority controlled by the state, but the local government in Hohhot, the city where it is based, has an 8.5% stake, according its most recent exchange filings.

 Yili’s unit will be under the direct management of the People’s Liberation Army (PLA) garrison in Inner Mongolia, the area where the company is based, and the regional government’s Communist Party committee.